maxstc/arrowz/README.md

 ## how to play
 press `a` to turn left, and `d` to turn right

+if your triangle hits a line (yours or your enemies') then you lose

+try to avoid the line behind your enemies and get your enemies to run into your line

 ## todo
 1. waiting room and start game button/restart game when everyone is gone
 2. change controls to wasd